Travel Budget for Cork Visit Cork on a Budget or Travel in Style

 Calculated from travelers like you

-• The cost of a taxi ride in Cork is significantly more than public transportation.
-On average, past travelers have spent $17 (€16) per person, per day, on local transportation in Cork.
+• On average, past travelers have spent $16 (€16) per person, per day, on local transportation in Cork.
+The cost of a taxi ride or rideshare service (Uber/Lyft) in Cork is significantly more than public transportation.

 • Transportation1 Taxis, local buses, subway, etc.